Signedue/signedue.github.io/crime-rates.md

 # Crime Rates in Danish Municipalities

 This page gives an overview of crime rates in Danish municipalities from 2008 to 2024.
+Using public data from Statistics Denmark, we examine how crime levels have evolved — and how they differ across regions and demographic groups.

-We focus on the five municipalities with the highest average crime rates and the five with the lowest.
-The crime rate is calculated for each year by dividing the number of reported crimes by the population of the municipality that year.
-To allow for fair comparisons, we express this as the number of crimes per 10,000 residents.
+We focus on the five municipalities with the **highest** and **lowest average crime rates**, highlighting key patterns over time.
+The crime rate is calculated by dividing the number of reported crimes by the population each year and standardized as crimes per 10,000 residents to allow for fair comparisons.

-The goal is to provide a starting point for exploring how crime varies across the country and over time.
+Understanding where crime is most concentrated — and how it changes — is highly relevant today.
+Questions about safety, inequality, and local vulnerability remain central in both politics and public debate.
+For instance, *Justitsministeriet* has pointed to the need for targeted crime prevention in areas with persistent high crime ([Justitsministeriet, 2023](https://www.justitsministeriet.dk/wp-content/uploads/2023/11/Aftale-om-bandepakke-IV-%E2%80%93-Trygge-nabolag-i-hele-Danmark.pdf)).

+While this site focuses specifically on crime data, it is part of a broader project exploring **income**, **education**, and **social patterns** across Denmark.
+Together, these perspectives aim to provide a fuller picture of how life conditions differ geographically — and what these differences might mean.

-The visualizations are interactive to make it easier to compare and spot trends.
-While we don't aim to explain why the differences exist, this page can help highlight where patterns may be worth looking into further.
+The visualizations are interactive to help users compare and explore trends more easily.
+We don’t aim to explain why the differences exist, but we hope to make important patterns visible and spark further curiosity.

-This chart shows the five municipalities in Denmark with the highest and lowest average crime rates from 2008 to 2024.
+This chart shows the five municipalities in Denmark with the highest and lowest average crime rates from 2008 to 2024:

 - **Top 5**: Lolland, Brøndby, Guldborgsund, Ishøj, and Odense.
 - **Bottom 5**: Odder, Skanderborg, Hørsholm, Fanø, and Christiansø.
+Crime rates are measured per 10,000 residents.
+---

+This chart shows the five municipalities in Denmark with the highest and lowest average crime rates from 2008 to 2024:

+- **Top 5**: Lolland, Brøndby, Guldborgsund, Ishøj, and Odense
+- **Bottom 5**: Odder, Skanderborg, Hørsholm, Fanø, and Christiansø

 Crime rates are measured per 10,000 residents.